Sven Ušić: National team career

 Ušić played for Yugoslavia at the European Championship in 1985, which the favored Yugoslavia, after two surprising defeats (CSSR, FR Germany), finished only 7th.
 He played 8 games in the competition, for a total of 1 minute and 1.8 points.

 Personal life

-He is the father of the Croatian volleyball player Senna Ušić.
+Marriage

+During mid-1980s, Ušić married the professional volleyball player Snježana Azenić whose father Antun Azenić had founded ŽOK Azena, Velika Gorica-based women's volleyball club, which Snježana had played for and would later coach.
+The couple's first child, daughter Senna, was born in 1986.
+The couple had three more daughters, Simona, Marija, and Ana, and a son, David.

+Children

+Ušić's oldest daughter Senna Ušić became a professional volleyball player.

+Ušić's other three daughters, Simona, Marija, and Ana, also pursued volleyball professionally.
+His son David played basketball, getting as far as Division II U.S. college basketball at Florida Tech.

+Song incident

-In 2008, Ušić, a member of the management board of the volleyball club Azen, was accused of broadcasting the Ustaša song Jasenovac i Gradiška Stara by Croatian singer Thompson during a game between Azen and the Slovenian club HIT Nova Gorica, playing it during the time out, when music shouldn't have even been played.
-According to the hall manager, the former Cibona basketball player interfered with the release of the music, and then repeatedly warned him to move away from the CD player.
+In January 2006, Ušić, a ŽOK Azena management board member, was accused of playing the Ustaša song "Jasenovac i Gradiška Stara" by Croatian singer Thompson over the arena's public address system during a game between ŽOK Azena and the Slovenian club HIT Nova Gorica.
+Ušić reportedly decided to play the controversial song celebrating World War II massacres and genocide on three separate occasions during the game's time outs.
+According to the arena manager, the former Cibona basketball player Ušić interfered by approaching the music console despite being repeatedly told to move away from the CD player.